tm1307/career-pilot/README.md

 ## Usage Guide

-**Resume Check** - Upload a PDF.
+**Resume Check** -- Upload a PDF.
 The backend extracts text, scores it against ATS keyword patterns, and LLaMA returns specific improvement suggestions.

-**Resume Builder** - Enter your role, education, experience, projects, and skills.
+**Resume Builder** -- Enter your role, education, experience, projects, and skills.
 LLaMA generates action-verb bullet points and a professional summary ready to copy.

-**Roadmap Planner** - Describe your goal and timeline (e.g. *"Beginner to Data Science internship in 3 months"*).
+**Roadmap Planner** -- Describe your goal and timeline (e.g. "Beginner to Data Science internship in 3 months").
 Returns a week-by-week plan with topics, tasks, and resources, saved to your profile.

-**AI Guide** - Ask anything: interview prep, skill gaps, salary negotiation, career pivots.
+**AI Guide** -- Ask anything: interview prep, skill gaps, salary negotiation, career pivots.
 Powered by LLaMA 3.1 via Groq.

-**Hackathons** - Browse upcoming hackathons aggregated live from Unstop, Devpost, Dare2Compete, and MLH.
+**Hackathons** -- Browse upcoming hackathons aggregated live from Unstop, Devpost, Dare2Compete, and MLH.
 Filter by mode (online/offline) and location.

-**Deadline Tracker** - Add and track your application deadlines client-side, no account needed.
+**Deadline Tracker** -- Add and track your application deadlines client-side, no account needed.

 ---